-Assignment Description 1.
-Case Study Book Report - Due February 5, 2024 .
-Write an 6-page report based on Burrill's "Revolution" and Rainer and Geiger's "Simple Church."
+Assignment Description Weight 1.
+Case Study Book Review - Due Sept.
+13 , .
+Write a 6-page report based on Burrill's "Revolution" and Rainer and Geiger's "Simple Church."
 This should be a church growth case study describing the ministry model of your present congregation and comparing it to the models outlined in both books.
 You should then reflect on how your church could be transitioned based on principles gleaned from these books.
-See the Rubric on Page 15 50 points

-2. Mission-Driven Book Review - (Due February 26) A 3 pages review of the book.
+See the Rubric on Page 15 50 points 2. • Mission-Driven Book Review - Due October 2 A 3 pages review of the book.
 The book should be summarized with care so that the thesis is not distorted.
 The critical evaluation should reflect the book's strengths and weaknesses and how well the ideas are developed.
 The personal reaction should include practical descriptions of what you would do differently in ministry having read the book.
 The book review will be judged by the following criteria: Comprehensive summary of the book's main ideas noting the thesis of the book.
 Critical evaluation of the book Personal reaction of how this book has challenged you to re-evaluate your ministry.
 (What have you learned and how this will now impact your ministry.)
-A clear structural organization of the review (each section of the review will be separated by paragraph and headlined) 20 3.
-(See the Book Review Rubric in appendix # 1 page 14) Daily Discussion Forum - LearningHub - Each day during the Intensive students are required to make 2 postings.
-(Post 1 is your reflection of a major point from the days class.
-The 2 nd posts is a response to another students major point.) - The initial post is due by 10:00pm and the 2 nd post by 11:55pm each day of the intensive.
-10 pts /day.
-Total 50 pts 4.
-Strategic Plan Project (Due April 15) (12-14 pages) Each student will write a Strategic Plan Project based on class lectures, readings and personal ministry reflection.
+A clear structural organization of the review (each section of your review is separated by paragraphs and headlined with a descriptor of the section.)
+(See the Book Review Rubric in appendix # 1 page 14) 30 3.
+Daily Discussion Forum - LearningHub - As outlined in the class schedule: Before and during the class, students are required to make 2 postings per discussion.
+(Post # 1 is your reflection of a major point from the book report assignments or class presentations.
+Post # 2 is your response to another student's major point.) - The initial post is due by 10:00pm and the 2 nd post by 11:55pm of the days outlined in the class schedule.
+Post # 1 is worth 7 points, post # 2 is worth 3 points 10 pts /discussion Total 80 pts 4.
+Strategic Plan Project (Due November 20) (12-14 pages) Each student will write a Strategic Plan Project based on class lectures, readings and personal ministry reflection.
 This is a strategic plan to grow your church and move members and leadership to be mission driven.
 The primary objective is to mobilize the church to reach people everywhere with the distinctive, Christ-centered, Seventh-day Adventist message of hope and wholeness.
 See the assignment detail description on p.
-5 and see the Rubric on pp.12-13 180 points Total Points 300
+5 and see the Rubric on pp.15-16 180 points Total Points 340

-^{} For grading rubrics that specify grading criteria in more detail, see Appendices.
+See Appendix 1 for grading rubrics that specify grading criteria in more detail,